MrFangyulong/MrFangyulong.github.io/content/en/post/25-04-04/_index.md

 ---
-title: Research Achievements of the Artificial Intelligence Research Institute on the “Marine Intelligent Decision-Making System” Receive Authoritative Coverage!
+title: Research Achievements of the Artificial Intelligence Research Institute on the "Marine Intelligent Decision-Making System" Receive Authoritative Coverage!
 date: 2025-04-04
 ---